larspetrus/Roofpig/README.md

 ####Setting up cube stickers.

-Now that we know Cubexps, we can set things up.
+Now that we know Cubexps, we can set up cubes!

+#####solved and colored
 The main parameters for this are *solved* and *colored*. *solved* stickers will be dark grey. *colored* stickers will have their normal colors.
-Any others will be the light gray os 'ignored'.
-Any sticker both in *solved* and *colored* will be *solved*.
+Any others will be the light gray as 'ignored'. *solved* trumps *colored*.

+Solved and colored JSFiddle: http://jsfiddle.net/Lar5/tE83s/

+#####setupmoves and tweaks
+If just coloring stickers shades of gray on the solved cube is not enough, there are two parameters.

+*setupmoves* describe how to get from a solved cube to the cube you want finishing the alg will be.
+So "setupmoves=L' B' R B L B' R' B" gives a cube with 3 permuted corners.

+*tweaks* is the free form tool, where you can set any sticker to any color - AND MORE! "tweaks=F:RF" sets both stickers on the FR edge to the F color. "tweaks=R:Ubl" sets only the U sticker on the UBL corner to the R color.
+On top of colors, you can also but Xes on stickers like this: tweaks="X:Ub x:Ul:

+The JSFiddle is extra useful for this stuff: TODO

+###2.3 The other parameters

+####2.3.1 hover
+####2.3.1 flags
+####2.3.1 colors

+By default,

+####2.3.1 pov

+By default the Point Of View is on the UFR corner, with U on top.
+To look at DFL with F on top, use "pov=Fdl"

+####2.3.1 algdisplay

+This defines how algs are display if the showalg flag is set.
+Much like flags, it's a free form string, where we look for certain commands: fancy2s - Double moves are written F² rather than F2. rotations - Displays the Roofpig rotations.
+By default they are not displayed.
+2p - Display counter clockwise double moves as 2'
+Z - Display counter clockwise double moves as Z

+###2.4 base - how not to repeat yourself.